mkotsalainen/whakman/README.md

 whakman
 =======

-A pacman clone built with PyGame
+A pacman clone built with PyGame.
+It contains an implementation of the A* pathfinding algorithm.